 What is seen as current best practice in terms of the processes to be adopted over and above ensuring compliance with the relevant regime, taking into account the nature of the procurement concerned?

-The Hellenic Single Public Procurement Authority (HSPPA) is the ex lege competent Greek independent national administrative body for coordinating and supervising the public procurement sector and reviewing public procurement award procedures.
-It resulted from the merger of the Single Independent Public Procurement Authority and the Authority for the Examination of Preliminary Appeals (Law 4912/2022), it keeps the National Public Procurement Database and it is responsible for the proper and uniform implementation of the public procurement framework, by ensuring transparency, efficiency, cohesion and compliance of public procurement procedures and contracts with national and EU PP law.
+The Hellenic Single Public Procurement Authority (HSPPA) is the legally designated independent national administrative body in Greece responsible for coordinating and overseeing the public procurement sector and reviewing public procurement award procedures.
+It was established through the merger of the Single Independent Public Procurement Authority and the Authority for the Examination of Preliminary Appeals (L. 4912/2022).
+The HSPPA maintains the National Public Procurement Database and ensures the proper and consistent implementation of the public procurement framework, focusing on transparency, efficiency, cohesion, and compliance with national and EU public procurement laws.

-Moreover, HSPPA offers assistance to all stakeholders (policy makers, contracting authorities and economic operators) by preparing and publishing opinions, circulars, manuals, model tender forms, FAQs and guidelines which provide guidance for the proper implementation of the legislation and the adoption of best practices.
-For instance, it has issued 28 national Guidelines on several PP matters, such as on Exclusion grounds, on Selection criteria, on Award criteria, on Subcontracting, on Reliance on the capacities of other entities, on Modification of contracts, on Contracts below the thresholds, on Avoiding common errors in PP, on Confidential information in the procurement process, on Specific public procurement issues in relation to the COVID-19 health crisis etc.
+Additionally, HSPPA provides support to all stakeholders, including policymakers, contracting authorities, and economic operators, by preparing and publishing opinions, circulars, manuals, model tender forms, FAQs, and guidelines.
+These resources offer guidance on the proper implementation of legislation and the adoption of best practices.
+For example, the HSPPA has issued national guidelines on various public procurement topics, including exclusion grounds, selection criteria, award criteria, subcontracting, reliance on the capacities of other entities, contract modifications, contracts below thresholds, avoiding common procurement errors, handling confidential information, and addressing specific public procurement issues related to the COVID-19 health crisis.

-Art.
-24 of Greek PP Act provides for appropriate measures to be taken by the contracting authorities to prevent and resolve any conflict of interest that may arise in the awarding procedures in order to avoid any distortion of competition, as well as to ensure equal treatment between tenderers.
+Article 24 of the Greek PP Act mandates that contracting authorities take appropriate measures to prevent and resolve conflicts of interest in awarding procedures, in order to avoid distortion of competition and ensure equal treatment among tenderers

 -